AGI-10 Press Release

 - Towards Practical Universal Search

-Tom Schaul, Juergen Schmidhuber - Frontier Search
+Tom Schaul, Juergen Schmidhuber; video - Frontier Search

-Ray Solomonoff (read by Marcus Hutter)
+Ray Solomonoff (read by Marcus Hutter); video

 Short position statement: